Board of Directors

 Stephanie Kim has served The Sejong Society since 2012 and is committed to the organization’s mission of engaging the next generation of Korea and Northeast Asia specialists, and of fostering a deeper dialogue on Korea affairs within the DC policy and academic communities.
 Stephanie is currently a graduate student at Georgetown University’s Security Studies Program (SSP), having earned her B.A. in International Studies from the University of Washington in Seattle.

-Directors of Programming:
+Director of Programming:

 Garrett Redfield works for the Institute for Defense Analyses specializing in Korean Peninsula affairs.
 He is a Korean American adoptee who has spent extensive time working, living, and studying in Korea.
 Previously, he worked for the U.S. Department of State supporting interagency counterterrorism exercises.
 He has a Master of International Affairs degree from the Pennsylvania State University, and is proficient in Korean.